 Andrea took in a deep breath.
 "I have two theories," she said after a deliberate and very dramatic pause.
 "The first one is that you're very afraid of intimacy."

-She took another dramatic breath and said, "The second one is that you aren't even attracted to women at all… that you're… interested in men only."
+She took another dramatic breath and said, "The second one is that you aren't even attracted to women at all… that you're… interested in men only.
+You know, an invert."

 That took Albus by complete surprise.
 His look of fake contemplation broke and he suddenly looked very interested.
 "Do you think –?"

 "Please tell me it's one of those two," she begged.
-"But listen, if it's not, if there's something wrong with me, if I was too forward, if I was too ugly last night, if I messed up my eyeliner, if you had an upset stomach, if anything, just please give me the truth."
+"But listen, if it's not, if there's something wrong with me, if I was too forward, if I was too ugly last night, if you had an upset stomach, if anything, just please give me the truth."